zhullyb/monyhar/monyhar/content/browser/generic_sensor/README.md

 # Generic Sensors, //content part

-This directory contains part of the [Generic Sensors API](https://w3c.github.io/sensors) implementation in Chromium.
+This directory contains part of the [Generic Sensors API](https://w3c.github.io/sensors) implementation in Monyhar.
 See the [Blink README.md](/third_party/blink/renderer/modules/sensor/README.md) and the [services README.md](/services/device/generic_sensor/README.md) for more information about the architecture.

 From a spec perspective, the code in `SensorProviderProxyImpl` implements the following steps together with Blink: